Road Safety Authority: Indecon Report 2024

 On 1 October 2024 it was announced that the Road Safety Authority would become a Driver and Vehicle Services Agency with a focus on driver licensing and testing services.
 A new Road Safety Office is proposed to run road safety awareness, education and promotional campaigns.

 On 20 October 2024, Minister of State, James Lawless, in a report in the Sunday Times about the legacy of the authority, said that "the failures of the organisation are evident from the report, from the statistics and from what’s been happening for the last three years.
 Ultimately, the buck has to stop somewhere, and generally stops at the executive of an agency".

+On 5 November 2024, the Government published a report by Indecon noted that the RSA does not meet the criteria of a "central road safety authority with adequate human, technical and financial resources" and that "without an authoritative lead agency structure, co-ordinating the shared responsibility for achieving road safety results has little chance of success".
+It concluded that there was a need for "an authoritative and well-resourced organisation to lead the implementation of the road safety strategy" that would have "statutory powers to fund or direct the role of other agencies or Government Departments".

-On 5 November 2024, the Government approved a plan to split the Authority into two independent agencies and the "development of a comprehensive implementation plan to progress this reform".
+The Government approved a plan to split the Authority into two independent agencies and the "development of a comprehensive implementation plan to progress this reform".
 It was also announced that Minister Eamon Ryan would appoint a new chairperson of the Authority to replace the outgoing chair, Liz O’Donnell.